thalium/thalium.github.io/www/content/posts/fuzzing-microsoft-rdp-client-using-virtual-channels.md

 I **patched** `mstscax.dll` to get rid of this measure, by nopping out the dynamic call to `VirtualChannelCloseEx` and bypassing the error handler.
 We have to be extra careful with patches though, because they can modify the client's behavior.
 As a result, real bugs in the RDP client will only constitute a *subset* of the bugs we will find with the patched DLL.

-With this new gear, I fuzzed the whole channel, including, how Microsoft calls them, its *sub-protocols* (Printer, Smart Cards...).
+With this new gear, I fuzzed the whole channel, including, how Microsoft calls them, its *sub-protocols* (Printer, Smart Cards...). **I eventually identified three bugs**.

 ### Arbitrary Malloc DoS in RDPDR